 My first thought when I entered Omote is the huge space, a welcoming notion as the previous Sushiro was way too small back when it first started.
 The interior does not feel so much like a Japanese restaurant, if not for the sushi counter seats and murals of Mt Fuji as a backdrop.
 You will also notice that there is a bar within the restaurant, which is quite rare for a “family” restaurant.
 In any case, it does make the whole vibe trendier and is possibly an aim to target the younger crowd.

 The Food As compared to its predecessor, the menu at Omote is much more extensive.
 There are the donburi options such as Yakiniki don, assortment of sushi, sashimi, Japanese appetisers and of course, its famous Chirashi don.
 Interestingly, Omote is also looking to offer Omakase set meals in the first quarter of 2019.
 Think of it as a more fine dining concept within a separate space in the restaurant.
+In any case, prices are generally still kept affordable for most dishes.

 I started with the Crowd Favourite Sushi Set (S$15), an assortment of eight pieces of salmon, tamago-mentai, salmon aburi and salmon-mentai.
 The quality is very decent and you should have this if you love everything salmon.